zJuuu/akash-chat-api/README.md

-# Akash Chat API
+# AkashChat API

 A comprehensive solution for LLM integration and API key generation, deployed on the Akash Network.

 ## Overview

-This repository contains the complete codebase and deployment instructions for the Akash Chat API service.
+This repository contains the complete codebase and deployment instructions for the AkashChat API service.
 The project consists of two main components:

 1. A frontend application for API key generation
 2. A backend service for LLM (Large Language Model) load balancing